freeCodeCamp/guide/src/pages/android-development/index.md

 ### Developing Android Apps

 The best part of learning Android is that the courses and material available out there online are free.
-The link to the course is here - [Developing Android Apps] (https://udacity.com/course/new-android-fundamentals--ud851).
+The link to the course is here - [Developing Android Apps](https://udacity.com/course/new-android-fundamentals--ud851).